dnmfarrell/ch/README.md

 ChatGPT Shell Script
 ---
-Take your productivity to the next level with `ch`, the POSIX-compliant shell script:
+Take your productivity to the next level with `ch`, the POSIX-compliant shell script/library:
 - Access ChatGPT from your terminal, no more context switching to browser tabs.
 - Save money: the typical monthly cost of ChatGPT API is much lower than the fixed fee for web access.¹
 - Program ChatGPT with standard shell tools like pipes, redirects and grep.
 No more copy and paste!